-Even well before our first ascent into the stars and more recent plans to explore the surface of Mars, humans have always been fascinated by the space.
+Even well before our first ascent into the stars and more recent plans to explore the surface of Mars, humans have always been fascinated by space.
 For centuries we’ve gazed up at the stars in awe, pondering the vast galaxies beyond our borders.

 If you think of yourself as an expert in space expeditions, or you’re simply a star-gazing enthusiast, consider naming your four-legged friend something space-inspired.
 The sky offers endless options for any pup; there’s no shortage of stellar celestial names for your new pooch!